WORLD HEALTH ORGANIZATION

 Committee Type: General Assembly

 One of the United Nations' top priorities since its founding has been protecting global health.
 To advance this mission, the World Health Organization (WHO) was established on April 7, 1948—just three years after the UN’s inception.
 As a specialized agency of the UN, the WHO has consistently worked to expand universal health coverage, with its member states dedicated to ensuring that everyone, regardless of their background, can lead healthier lives.
+Under WHO leadership, the organization has achieved significant milestones, including the eradication of smallpox, expanding access to antiretroviral therapies for HIV/AIDS, and coordinating the largest global response to COVID-19.
+Today, the WHO remains more vital than ever, leading efforts to address global health emergencies, providing primary and preventative healthcare, and protecting the environment through initiatives that promote clean air and water as a means to prevent infectious diseases.

 Topic 1